• Skip to primary navigation

 • Wash and drain 1 cup of glutinous rice very well.
 Pour a cup of water and put a rack inside the instant pot.

-• Then, put a bowl in the pressure cooker, add 1 cup washed glutinous rice and ⅔ cup water in the container.
-Level it and make sure all the rice is covered with water.
-Close the lid and vent manual for 30 minutes at high pressure and natural release.
+• Put a bowl in the pressure cooker, add 1 cup washed glutinous rice and ⅔ cup water in the container.
+Level it and make sure all the rice is covered by water.
+Close the lid and vent, and push the manual button to adjust the time for 30 minutes at high pressure and natural release.

 • Mix 1 tablespoon of cornstarch and 2 tablespoons of water in a container.
-Then, add the cornstarch mixture slowly in the coconut milk until it thickens. ( The sauce will thicken when it cools off.)
+Then, slowly add the cornstarch mixture to the coconut milk until it thickens. ( The sauce will thicken when it cools.)

-• Peel off skin and slice 3 small mangoes.
+• Peel off the skin and slice 3 small mangoes.

-• When the rice is ready, put the cooked glutinous rice, mango and sweet coconut sauce on top of the sticky rice and mango.
+• When the rice is ready, add the cooked glutinous rice, mango, and sweet coconut sauce to the sticky rice and mango.

 Notes

-Cooking tips for instant pot mango sticky rice dessert:
+Cooking tips for how to make mango sticky rice:

-• Level the rice and make sure the rice is covered by water.
+• Level the rice and make sure it is covered with water.

 • The coconut sauce will be thicker when it cools down.